JoshiCodes/NewLabyAPI/README.md

 ````

 ## MouseMenuActionList
-Modify the Middle Click Menu of the player.
+Modify the Middle Click Menu of the player. <br>
 [More Information on the LabyMod Docs](https://docs.labymod.net/pages/server/labymod/action_menu/)
 ````java
 MouseMenuActionList menu = new MouseMenuActionList();